MagnusS/SimpleEvents/README.md

 Getting started
 ---------------

 1) Create an instance of the event manager.
-This could be declared globally or static in a larger project.

 ```java